OpenBankingUK/read-write-api-docs-pub/docs/v3.1.10/profiles/read-write-data-api-profile.md

 * If the ASPSP issues a refresh token, the ASPSP **must** indicate the date-time at which the refresh token will expire in a claim named `http://openbanking.org.uk/refresh_token_expires_at` in the Id token (returned by the token end-point or userinfo end-point).
 Its value MUST be a number containing a NumericDate value, as specified in https://tools.ietf.org/html/rfc7519#section-2
 * NumericDate is a JSON numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date-time, ignoring leap seconds.
 * If the ASPSP does not issue a refresh token, the ASPSP **must not** populate the `http://openbanking.org.uk/refresh_token_expires_at` claim in the Id token
-* If the ASPSP issues a refresh token that does not expire, the ASPSP **must** populate the claim named `http://openbanking.org.uk/refresh_token_expires_at` in the Id token with a value representing the number of seconds to 03:14:07 UTC on 19 January 2038 (end of UNIX epoch)
+* If the ASPSP issues a refresh token that does not expire, the ASPSP **must** populate the claim named `http://openbanking.org.uk/refresh_token_expires_at` in the Id token with a value representing the number of seconds equal to 200 years (6311385200 seconds) in the future, starting from token issuance time.

 #### Exemptions from Strong Customer Authentication